Sub-exponential mixing of open systems with particle-disk interactions: Existence and Mixing

 \begin{theorem}[\cite{Meyn_existence}] Assume there exists a petite set $C$ such that \begin{itemize} \item $\mathbb{P}_{\mathbf{z}}\{\tau_C<\infty\}=1$ for all $\mathbf{z} \in \Omega$ and \item for some $\delta>0$, $\sup\limits_{\mathbf{z} \in C}\mathbb{E}_{\mathbf{z}}[\tau_C(\delta)]<\infty$ \end{itemize} Then there exists an invariant probability measure for $\Phi_t$. \end{theorem}

-We obtain bounds for the expected values of the hitting time of $C$ using the regeneration times idea explained in \ref{subsect: regeneration}.
+We obtain bounds for the expected values of the hitting time of $C$ using the regeneration times idea explained in \ref{subsect: regeneration} and applied rigorously in sections \ref{subsect: tau}, \ref{subsect: Phi_tau returns}, and \ref{subsect: C petite}.
 Roughly speaking, with the aid of stopping times, we split each random trajectory into similarly behaving pieces of bounded, on average, length.
 We define the set $C$ and the stopping time $\tau$ and show how regeneration times idea applies in our setting in \ref{subsect: tau}.
 We estimate the expected times of the lengths of the pieces in \ref{subsect: Phi_tau returns}.
 In \ref{subsect: C petite} we show that the set $C$ we defined is indeed petite.
 This ensures the existence of a unique invariant measure $\mu$.

 We show that $\mu$ is mixing and all initial distributions converge to it in \ref{subsect: mixing} using a theorem \cite[Thm.~6.1]{MeynII} of Meyn and Tweedie that applies to continuous times Markov processes on general state spaces.
 To satisfy the conditions on the theorem one needs to demonstrate that some skeleton chain of the Markov process $\Phi_t$ is irreducible.
 We show that the time-$1$ chain $\Phi_1$ is irreducible using a modification of the argument for showing that $C$ is petite.